Pre-K at St. Mary's

 Our curriculum develops a strong foundation for successful learning to prepare children for our St. Mary’s kindergarten.

-We offer full-day (8:15-2:15) and half-day (8:15-11:05) five days/week
+We offer full-day (8:15-2:15) and half-day (8:15-11:05) pre-kindergarten 5 days a week.

-Extended hour, before and after school options are available to these students.
+Extended hour and before and after school options are available to these students.

-St. Mary's Private Pre-K Curriculum
+St. Mary's Pre-K Enrichment Opportunites

 Library Physical Education - Perceptual Motor Program